 CENTER FOR EXCELLENCE IN TEACHING, LEARNING AND ADVISING

 The mission of the Center for Excellence in Teaching, Learning and Advising (CETLA) is to foster excellence in scholarship and learning at the university.
-The CETLA promotes successful teaching and learning through providing student comprehensive support systems to help students be- come more proficient learners andproviding opportunities for the faculty to build capacity to become effective instructors.
-The primary focus of the Center is to foster high levels of academic achievement of students from initial matriculation to graduation
+The CETLA promotes successful teaching and learning through providing student comprehensive support systems to help students be- come more proficient learners by providing opportunities for the faculty to build capacity to become effective instructors.
+The primary focus of the Center is to foster high levels of academic achievement of students from their initial matriculation to graduation

 The Center for Excellence in Teaching, Learning and Advising provides services to students, faculty and staff through five major components: Faculty Development, Retention, Regents’ Testing, Academic Advisement and Learning Support.